terence/lambda-python/README.md

 # lambda-python
 AWS Lambda Python Repo
+- Design of a Lambda repository used for deployment
-- Potentially contain a few lambdas + libraries
+- Potentially contain a few lambdas + layers + libraries
+- Document a deployment process

 # Components
 - Code Packaging